 What to Do If You Encounter a Bigger Dog on Your Walk

 It’s only natural to worry about your small dog’s safety while out on a walk.
-There have been instances where larger dogs approach and harm the small dog, sometimes badly injuring or even killing the small dog.
+There have been instances where larger dogs approach and harm a small dog, sometimes badly injuring or even killing the smaller dog.

-If you’re out on a walk and you encounter a bigger dog, it’s best to scoop your dog up so you can help to protect him or her.
+If you’re out on a walk and you encounter a bigger dog, it’s best to scoop your dog up so you can help to protect them.
 The most important thing in this scenario is not to act alarmed or frightened.
 Even though every fiber of your being may be struck with fear, you don’t want to make yourself more of a target.
 It is best to act calm so that you seem in control of the situation.
 Do not yell at the bigger dog.
-This only makes the encounter more interesting to him at a time when he is looking for some physical activity.
+This only makes the encounter more interesting to them at a time when they are looking for some physical activity.

 To learn more about walking a dog, go to The Pet Owner’s Guide to Walking a Dog.